umbiliko/grommet/CONTRIBUTING.md

 Development happens on the `master` branch.
 In order for you to get started you should:

-1. fork the `grommet` repository
+1. fork the `hercules-theme` repository
-1. clone it `git clone https://github.com/<your-username>/grommet.git`
+1. clone it `git clone https://github.com/<your-username>/hercules-theme.git`
 1. install dependencies using: `yarn install`

 The components code lives in `src/js/components`.
 The structure of the